beanieaxolotl/shinen-gax-python/README.md

 ## Tools:
 - Gaxripper (v2) - A command line tool to rip and reconstruct GAX Sound Engine music data from Game Boy Advance ROMs.
   This tool, like the GAX library script itself, is meant for GAX Sound Engine v3.05+, but support for anything below is flaky at best.
+This program creates the .gax files that are used by a few scripts in this repo.

 - Waveform dumper - Allows one to dump waveform data from GAX blobs into .wav files.